Vegårshei Municipality: Geography

-Vegårshei is bordered on the north by the municipalities of Nissedal (in Telemark county) and Gjerstad, on the east by Risør, on the south by Tvedestrand, and on the west by Åmli.
+Vegårshei Municipality is bordered on the north by Nissedal Municipality (in Telemark county) and Gjerstad Municipality, on the east by Risør Municipality, on the south by Tvedestrand Municipality, and on the west by Åmli Municipality.
 The lake Vegår dominates the northern part of the hilly and forested municipality.
+The highest point in the municipality is the 525.07 m tall mountain Hovdefjell, located very close to the border with Froland Municipality.

 Government

 Vegårshei Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Agder District Court and the Agder Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Vegårshei is made up of 17 representatives that are elected to four-year terms.
+The municipal council (Kommunestyre) of Vegårshei Municipality is made up of 17 representatives that are elected to four-year terms.
 The tables below show the current and historical composition of the council by political party.